Usage Guide

 # Use worktree (default behavior)

-ghw implement --repo owner/repo --use-worktree
+ghw issues implement --repo owner/repo --use-worktree

 # Disable worktree (work directly in main repo)

-ghw implement --repo owner/repo --use-worktree=false
+ghw issues implement --repo owner/repo --use-worktree=false

 Benefits of Worktree: